 Another big difference when it comes to inside sales vs outside sales is the length of the sales cycles.
 Once you understand the difference between the sales cycles in each environment, you will more than likely determine you favor one over the other.

-In inside sales, a transactional sales model that revolves around lower-value deals and shorter sales cycles will be used.
-You will talk to your prospect fewer times, talk to fewer decision-makers per sales, and not be focused on forming a long-term business relationship.
+With inside sales, a transactional sales model that revolves around lower-value deals and shorter sales cycles will be used.
+You will talk to your prospect fewer times, talk to fewer decision-makers per sale, and not be focused on forming a long-term business relationship.
 The sales cycle for inside sales is more streamlined and usually happens in less than 90 days.
 It is more about the volume of sales versus the size of the sales.
+(More on this in #6, below)

 In comparison, outside sales has a significantly more in-depth and longer sales cycle that is often referred to as a relational sales model.
 The goal is to build rapport and form a lasting business relationship with the decision-makers.
 For each prospective new client, you will be meeting or speaking with an average of 5.4 stakeholders on multiple occasions, all of whom will have a say in the final deal.
 This means the average sales cycle for outside sales will usually be over 90 days, even with streamlined processes.

 Advancements in technology have brought sales software farther than ever before.
-There are now tools available that make daily tasks more streamlined and accurate, improving efficiency and productivity.
+There are now tools available that integrate automation and mapping to make daily tasks more streamlined and accurate, improving efficiency and productivity.
 But, the necessary and most effective tools vary differently between inside sales and outside sales.

 With inside sales, activity automation is usually the number one goal when it comes to the specific technology used.
-The foundation is an efficient Customer Relationship Management (CRM) platform where all of the customer information is held and organized.
-As well as every interaction you have with a customer, and every other important aspect of your sales funnel.
-Other valuable tools for inside sales include automated dialers and email automation with tracking.
+The foundation is an efficient Customer Relationship Management (CRM) platform where all of the customer information is managed and organized in one central location.
+It holds every interaction you have with a customer as well as every other important aspect of your sales funnel.
+Other valuable tools for inside sales include automated dialers with call tracking and email automation.

-Outside sales reps, on the other hand, will rely more heavily on technology that optimizes their efficiency out in the field.
+An outside sales representative, on the other hand, will rely more heavily on technology that optimizes their efficiency out in the field.
 While they do also use a CRM (a mobile-friendly version, of course) to organize customer data, a tool like a territory mapping software that offers optimized routing is going to be their main go-to.
 Other important technologies for outside sales include territory prospecting tools to find new possible customers and content sharing applications to provide insightful product information on the go.

-There are differences when it comes to compensation and inside sales versus outside sales salary.
-Depending on the sales commission structure, outside sales professionals normally receive a higher base salary and commissions compared to inside sales reps, even as an entry-level rep. This is due in large part to the fact that deals closed by outside sales reps are usually significantly higher in value compared to deals closed by inside sales reps.
-According to ZipRecruiter, as of March 9th, 2020, the average annual salary of an outside sales rep in the US, before commissions, is $53,366.
+There are differences when it comes to compensation and salaries with inside sales versus outside sales.
+Depending on the sales commission structure, an outside sales representative will normally receive a higher base salary and commissions compared to an inside sales representative, even as an entry-level rep. This is due in large part to the fact that deals closed by outside sales reps are usually significantly higher in value compared to deals closed by inside sales reps.
+According to ZipRecruiter, as of January 31st, 2022, the average annual salary of an outside sales rep in the US, before commissions, is $53,577.
 Outside sales reps will also often receive compensation for other expenses, including travel and client meeting costs.

 When you ask experienced sales professionals what a big difference between inside and outside sales is, you may hear that it is quantity versus quality.
 Inside sales reps do not have to contend with travel and logistics.
 So, in that role, you are not as limited to the number of calls and contacts you make in a day as compared to outside sales reps.
 Inside sales reps make 42.5% more calls than outside sales reps.
-With inside sales, the price point of what is being sold is usually lower, and you are not focused as much on building long-term relationships, so inside sales reps do not focus on quality as much as they do on quantity.
+As mentioned above, with inside sales, the price point of what is being sold is usually lower.
+You are also not focused as much on building long-term relationships, so inside sales reps do not focus on quality as much as they do on quantity.

 In comparison, outside sales reps focus on higher-priced products and services that are often more complex.
-That’s why client meetings will be face-to-face to meet with the right people, building rapport and developing strategic relationships, and providing solutions to more complex pain points for the customer.
+That’s why client meetings will be face-to-face to meet with the right people.
+In this role, the outside sales rep will be building rapport and developing strategic relationships, as well as providing solutions to more complex pain points for the customer.
 In outside sales, it is impossible to meet with the number of people that an inside sales rep would call in a day, so the focus is on higher quality meetings versus a large quantity.
-This is why outside sales reps have a 30.2% higher close rate compared to inside sales.
+This is why, according to Hubspot, outside sales teams have a 30.2% higher close rate compared to inside sales.

-Both inside and outside sales stray far from 100% quota attainment.
-However, the more of your sales reps can reach quota attainment, the better your company can run.
+Both inside and outside sales teams rarely achieve 100% quota attainment.
+However, the more of your sales reps that can reach quota, the better your company can run.
 Plus, the size of the quota helps determine how successful your team is when you achieve it.

-The average percent of reps, both inside and outside that reach their quota is a little over 60%.
-However, what this means is far different for inside than outside sales.
-Since outside sales have about a 28.6% higher quota on average than inside sales, their ability to meet quota as effectively as inside sales mean greater earnings for companies.
+According to The Bridge Group, for both inside and outside sales, only 66% of sales reps achieve quota attainment each year.
+However, what this means is far different for inside sales versus outside sales.
+Since outside sales teams have a 28.6% higher quota on average than inside sales, their ability to meet quota as effectively as inside sales means greater earnings for companies.

 Typically, inside sales reps have a set schedule.
 Because they are reaching out to their prospects remotely, they don’t require much flexibility day-to-day.
 This also means that it is easier for leadership to know exactly where their reps are and exactly what they should be doing (i.e., reaching out to customers).

 As a result, outside sales is a more results-based sales job.
-Inside sales reps can point to the number of calls or emails they make in a day and their managers’ oversight to show that they’ve put in the work, but outside sales reps lack the same amount of oversight and accountability and prove their worth in their sales.
+An inside sales representative can point to the number of calls or emails they make in a day and their managers can easily see that they’ve put in the work.
+But outside sales reps can sometimes lack the same amount of oversight, accountability, and ability to quickly prove their worth in their sales efforts.
 It requires much more self-motivation and trust than inside sales.

-How to Decide if Inside or Outside Sales Is Right for You
+How to Decide if Inside Sales or Outside Sales Is Right for You

-Depending on your business goals, your company may want to choose inside or outside sales.
-Businesses that benefit from inside sales include:
+Depending on your business goals, your company may be trying to choose between inside sales or outside sales.
+Businesses that benefit from inside sales include ones that:

-- Goals include reaching as many new prospects as possible
+- Have goals that include reaching as many new prospects as possible

 Outside sales, on the other hand, works well for companies that:

-- Longer sales cycles with more elite market
+- Have longer sales cycles with more elite market

 - Require in-depth setup and longer onboarding process

-- Goals include creating ongoing relationships with customers
+- Have goals that include creating ongoing long-term relationships with customers

-However, most companies find they benefit from having both inside and outside sales.
+However, most companies find that they benefit from both inside selling and outside selling.
 Inside and outside sales teams come with different strengths, and most businesses need both to run a successful sales team.
-Most companies should harness the assets of both inside and outside sales to complete their team.
+Most companies should harness the assets of both inside and outside sales to complete their team and be as effective as possible.

-There are various structures that you can use to set up your team to utilize their strengths.
+There are various structures that you can use to set up your sales team to utilize their strengths.
 Depending on your business and sales goals, you can choose the one that works best for your company.
+Here are three examples:

 This structure works well for teams that have very different products.
 For example, if you have products for both small-to-medium-sized businesses and enterprises, the two sides of sales can take the two different types of deals.
 Inside sales can easily handle the smaller business side, and outside sales can create the relationships needed for enterprises.

-This structure still keeps inside and outside sales separate, but they work collaboratively.
-They work on the same leads together to and close deals as a team.
+This structure still keeps inside sales and outside sales separate, but they work collaboratively.
+They work on the same leads together and close deals as a team.

 Working as a team has a lot of potential strengths, especially for companies that have a longer sales cycle that can be started remotely.
-The inside sales team can qualify leads and find prospects before the outside sales visit them.
+The inside sales team can qualify leads and find prospects before a field sales representative visits them.
 Inside sales can also help identify any pain points and key features that could benefit the outside sales team.

-By working together, inside sales can help your outside sales team become more effective at making connections and land more deals.
-Outside sales can concentrate on closing deals, and inside sales can offer crucial support.
+By working together, inside sales can help your outside sales team become more effective at making connections and landing more deals.
+Inside sales can offer crucial support and outside sales can concentrate on closing deals.

 Many businesses are increasingly finding the lines between outside and inside sales blurring.
-Even before remote work and social distancing became the norm, more of the required job of outside sales required sitting at a desk and handling customers over the phone and online.
+Even before remote work and social distancing became the norm, a good bit of the job of an outside sales representative required sitting at a desk and handling customers over the phone and online.
 Hybrid sales teams take advantage of this fact.
 Instead of having one team dedicated to inside sales and another to outside sales, their teams are expected to perform the tasks of both.

-Lean teams, and teams that have sales areas far from their offices, can benefit from a hybrid model.
-However, they do require your sales rep to have more varied and specialized skills than if they were inside or outside sales alone.
+Lean teams and teams that have sales areas far from their offices can benefit from a hybrid model.
+However, they do require your sales rep to have more varied and specialized skills than if they were solely inside sales or solely outside sales.

-Inside vs Outside Sales: Which One Is Better?
+Inside vs Outside Sales: Deciding Which One Is Better

 As you can see, not all sales roles are the same.
 However, the end goal of providing valuable solutions to answer the needs of prospects is universal.
-But, when it comes to inside sales vs outside sales, there are some distinct differences.
-Everything from where you spend most of your day to the skills needed to be successful in the tools you use daily.
+But, when it comes to inside sales versus outside sales, there are some distinct differences.
+Everything from where you spend most of your day to the skills needed for success to the sales software you use daily.

-Some companies find success using solely either inside sales reps or outside sales.
-In reality, though, the question for most companies isn’t why you should do inside vs. outside sales.
-They need to utilize both types of sales to be as effective and efficient as possible.
-Both types of sales teams offer specific advantages that companies can use.
+Some companies find success using solely either inside selling or outside selling.
+In reality, though, companies shouldn’t be choosing between inside sales vs outside sales.
+To be as effective and efficient as possible, both types of sales should be utilized.
+Both types of sales teams offer specific advantages that companies can benefit from.

 It is important to have a clear understanding of the differences between inside and outside sales, especially when you are new to sales.
-This will help you decide which role might be the best fit for you and your sales career goals as well as giving you a better chance of being successful from the start.
+This will help you decide which role might be the best fit for you and your sales career goals, as well as give you a better chance of being successful from the start.